 Having your Cricut Print and Cut is easier than you'd expect.
-I'm here to show you how to use the Print then Cut feature with your Cricut Explore or Cricut Maker.This post does contain affiliate links.
-Thank you for your support.
+I'm here to show you how to use the Print and Cut with the Cricut Explore or Cricut Maker.

 So I'll walk you through it.
-Remember, you can do this with EVERY shape in the Cricut Design Space that you have access to.
+Remember, you can do this with every shape in the Cricut Design Space that you have access to.
 This isn't limited to only a few shapes.
 You'll first want to choose the shape that you want and then it'll pull up on your screen.
 The next click you'll make is the ‘Flatten' button.
 This will make your shape one-dimensional.
-The largest that you can make your shape now is 8″x4″.
+The largest that you can make your shape now is 9.25″x6.5″.

 This is a really great investment and if you haven't noticed by now, I use mine every day.
 It's also a great gift for Christmas!
 Have fun and I hope you come back next week for some real fun tutorials.

 - Free Taco SVG Files | Single, Taken, In Love With Tacos - June 1, 2021

 - Free Ocean SVG Files – I Don't Think You're Ready For This Jelly - May 4, 2021

 - How To Use The Cricut Mug Press – FREE SVG Files - April 13, 2021